alloncm/MagenBoy/README.md

 * `u16pixel` - pixels are represented by 16 bits and not 32 bits - neccessary for interfacing the ili9341 spi lcd
 * `rpi` - Input is from the RPI GPIO pins and output is to an ili9341 spi lcd connected to the RPI GPIO pins, activates the `u16pixel` feature.
 * `mmio` - Will interface the spi lcd screen using the Memory Mapped IO interface of the RPI for better performance (uses the DMA peripherals as well, activates the `rpi` feature.
+* `terminal-menu` - replace the gui menu with a terminal menu, since it is more capable this is the defualt

 ### Running